esweeney120/CNMI-GVAA-Data-Processing/README.md

 # CNMI-GVAA-Data-Processing
-R Code for processing Ground Validation imagery and positioning data collected in Tinian and Saipan
+R Code for processing Ground Validation imagery and positioning data collected in Tinian and Saipan during 2025 field work

 ## CNMI_Subsonus_process.R
 This code will: